OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 1. Use eslint plugin to check whether there is any error or warning that breaks the rule. (`npm run lint`)
 2. Make sure modified functions are covered by tests. (`npm run test`)
 3. Add comment for public class/method.
+Please check [comment template](API_COMMENT.md) for details.

 ## Add Tests